lpacher/lae/fpga/practicum/2_gates/README.md

 <br />

 The synthesis tool will be then responsible to infer necessary logic gates to implement the binary addition in real hardware.
+Alternatively you can derive logic equations from the true-table of the circuit.

 Try yourself to:

 * create new `FullAdder.v` and `FullAdder.xdc` source files from scratch
 * implement a `FullAdder` module that performs a 2-bit binary addition with both input and output carry